Bondok6/Taste-Food/README.md

 # taste-food

-> The Taste food web app is our JavaScript capstone project, Taste food is a web application based on an external food API [TheMealDB](https://www.themealdb.com/api.php), showing data about italian foods and we used Used [involvement](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270) API to record the different user interactions (likes, comments).
+> The Taste food web app is our JavaScript capstone project, Taste food is a web application based on an external food API [TheMealDB](https://www.themealdb.com/api.php), showing data about different types of foods and we used [involvement](https://www.notion.so/Involvement-API-869e60b5ad104603aa6db59e08150270) API to record the different user interactions (likes, comments).

 https://user-images.githubusercontent.com/45231276/152669517-b90138a3-32d6-4843-a4da-aa01634e81d2.mp4